yewon-lee/Crazyflie2.0/README.md

 ```

 This trajectory-tracking double-UAV simulation can be extended to more UAVs, although because of the current structure of the code, it requires tedious modifications.
 Specifically, a separate position controller node must be created for each inividual Crazyflie (for instance, if you want a third Crazyflie, you would need to create a position_controller_node_ChihChun_3.py and include that in the launch file).

+### Controller Tuning

+This simulation uses the same controllers as those of the single-UAV simulation.
+Please refer to the "Controller Tuning" subsection in the single-UAV case.

 ### Limitations